luizeduard0/web-boilerplate/README.md

 # Reax

-A boilerplate for building React and Redux apps with ES6
+A boilerplate for building React apps with ES6

 ## Install